codyngpriest/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 # This is a function that reverse a string
 6. Half the lies they tell about me aren't true
 # This is a function that prints every other character of a string, starting with the first character, followed by a new line.
+7. Winning is only half of it.
+Having fun is the other half
+# This is a function that prints half of a string, followed by a new line.